daystar7777/PhiLang/README.md

   int[0]=0;
   std_thread thread1()
   {
-    // You cannot place anything here
+    // You would better not place anything here
     @int[0].lock(); // wait until lock succeed
     printf('t1');
     rerun(0); // Rerun as soon as possible